youngvanle/C-Projects/Applications/README.md

 - **InvestmentTracker**
   A financial projection tool that calculates compound interest over time, with and without monthly deposits.
 Outputs formatted tables with yearly growth summaries.

+- **PurchasedItemTracker**
+  A purchased item frequency analyzer that reads item names from an input file and tracks how often each item appears.
+Users can search for specific item counts, view all frequencies, and display results using a simple text-based graph.